 Students on academic probation will be directed to schedule a meeting with the SEPP Program Chair to discuss options for addressing the academic concern and continuance in the program.
 Options for addressing the academic concern could include repeating the course, providing documentation of adequate understanding of the course content, or discontinuing the program.
 If a student receives less than a "C" in a course required for the SEPP degree, the course must be repeated.
 The SEPP curriculum is strategically sequenced in a way that most courses are offered once per year.
-As a result, repeating a course may extend the student's academic plan by a full year, and repeating a first-year course with a below "C" grade may delay the start of a thesis or an internship.
+As a result, repeating a course may extend the student's academic plan by a full year, and repeating a first-year course with a below "C" grade may delay enrollment in coursebased track electives or the applied-track practicum.
 When allowed, graduate courses may be repeated only once.